 Interpine’s TreeTools VirtualPlot Forest Inventory tool has been developed for foresters to assess stocking in silvicultural operations during forest management.
-By using a drone, virtual plots can be created onsite and offline in the forest to help with decision making.
+Using a drone, you can create virtual plots both onsite and offline in the forest, aiding in decision-making.
 This is an early beta test version release for Windows operating systems.

 The purpose of the release is to give stakeholders an opportunity to test and provide feedback, while encouraging them to submit more data.
-The accuracy of the stocking assessment given depends on multiple factors, including effectiveness of canopy recognition and the precision of drone altitude maintenance.
+The accuracy of the stocking assessment depends on factors like canopy recognition effectiveness and drone altitude precision.

 This project has been developed with funding assistance from the Precision Silviculture Programme, A Sustainable Food and Fibre Futures (SFFF) partnership between MPI and the forest industry led by Forest Growers Research.
 This is freely available during the development funding to provide for industry feedback.